 What is the Redfin Direct Access Guarantee?

 For home sellers in the Redfin Direct Access program, we’ll cover up to $100,000 of out-of-pocket expenses for any theft in or damage to the seller’s home directly resulting from this program.
-And yes, that includes the seller’s insurance premium too!
+And yes, that includes the seller’s insurance deductible too!

 Who is covered by the Guarantee?